Misión Santa Gertrudis: Ecology

 The agricultural prospects of the isolated location with low annual rainfall were always somewhat poor, and the site was never self-sufficient, but the combination of the spring and the fact that "numerous Indians could only be converted if they were not removed from their home territory" led the Spanish missionaries to lay out grain fields, fruit orchards and vineyards at the location.
 At the height of population and prosperity during the mission era, Santa Gertrudis may have supported about 100 associated rancherías.
 However, the site continually imported staple foods, including "flour, corn, beans, rice, chick-pea, lentil, sugar," and hunting (deer) and foraging (hearts of agave) remained a major source of calories for residents of the settlement.
 By the 1830s and 1840s, the only remaining agricultural production was "from the few surviving fruit trees."
 Some local farmers currently grow vegetables for sale.

 The settlement oases of the Baja California are considered biodiverse habitats in part because of "more than three centuries of human activities".
-Like many exemplars of the North American Palm Oasis habitat type, the overstory is dominated by indigenous Washingtonia robusta and introduced date palms.
+Like many exemplars of the North American Palm Oasis habitat type, the overstory is dominated by indigenous Washingtonia filifera, Washingtonia filifera var. robusta and introduced date palms.
 Other plants present in the system include acacia, banana, fig, guava, mango, mulberry, pomegranate, prickly pear, olive, tamarind, tepeguaje, and white sapote.
 Of 21 species of cultivated plant known to have been introduced to the Californias by Spanish missionaries, 16 are still present at Oasis de Santa Gertrudis.
 Santa Gertrudis oasis is in close proximity to the nearby Valle de los Cirios wildlife protection area.
 According to ethnobotanists Rafael de Grenade and Gary Paul Nabhan, the Baja mission oasis ecosystems generally support local biodiversity through "highly interactive, though not truly mutualistic relationships...providing food resources to temporary and permanent resident species, ecosystem structure for nesting and habitat sites, shade for understory species and organic matter that alters soil composition and moisture.
 Grapevines, pomegranate bushes and fig trees as understory introduced species also provide food and habitat resources as well as contribute to the agroecosystem structure and function."
 Santa Gertrudis had lower levels of species diversity compared to other Baja mission oases, which may be due to systems of land tenure and "conflicts over land ownership".
 A study of bee biodiversity on the Baja California peninsula found "a relatively high proportion of rare species (singletons) at each assemblage, so we would expect great losses of species if either oases or deserts undergo severe degradation processes (e.g., habitat loss and landscape fragmentation)."